murillowelsi/ctal-tta-docs/pages/sample-exam–questions/question-3.md

 #### Correct Answer: a

     a.
-Is not correct.
-The TA would be expected to work with users
+Is correct.
+The three test cases are defined by the following inputs:
+        - Enough water, low fat milk, sugar
+        - Enough water, normal milk, sugar or not sugar
+        - Not enough water
     b.
 Is not correct.
-The TA would be expected to work with business analysts
+With two tests, one of the paths covered by the tests of answer (a) will be missed, and the lines of code in this path will not be tested – failing to achieve 100% statement coverage
     c.
 Is not correct.
-The TA would be expected to work with project sponsors
+The question asked for the minimal number of tests to achieve 100% statement coverage.
+This can be achieved with 3 tests, as shown in (a)
     d.
-Is correct.
-The TTA is expected to work with the technical stakeholders on the project, including the developers
+Is not correct.
+The question asked for the minimal number of tests to achieve 100% statement coverage.
+This can be achieved with 3 tests,as shown in (a)

 </details>